openstf/stf/README.md

 To update your development version, simply pull the repo and run `npm install` and `bower install` again.
 You may occasionally have to remove the whole `node_modules` folder to prevent NPM from complaining about version mismatches.

+## FAQ

+### Will I have to change battery packs all the time?

+Nope, we've had many devices running since the initial prototype phase about two years ago, and we've only had a single incident so far.
+The battery expanded causing the casing to split from the seams.
+The device itself was working fine and reporting full battery health, but it was discarded due to safety reasons.

+Devices should be allowed to turn their screens off when idle, which is what we are doing.
+All of our devices report perfect battery health so far.

+Note, however, that you may have a problem if your USB hubs are unable to both provide enough power and support the data connection at the same time.
+This can cause a device to stop charging when being used, resulting in many charging cycles.
+If this happens you will just need to get a better USB hub.

 ## Troubleshooting

 ### I plugged in a new device but it's not showing up in the list.